 Wake up early

 Procrastination sneaks up on all of us!
 One minute you’re working well and the next you’re busy cleaning your (already clean) room or scrolling through Facebook.
 One of the best ways to tackle procrastination is to just start!
 Wake up early and do your work before you can even begin thinking about procrastinating.
-When it starts to cross your mind, hopefully you’ve finished most of your important tasks already!
-This is a great study habit to have and you’ll probably work more productively- just make sure to still get enough sleep!
+When it starts to cross your mind, hopefully, you’ve finished most of your important tasks already!
+This is an effective study habit to have and you’ll probably work more productively- just make sure to still get enough sleep!

 Well, how do you wake up early without wanting to go right back to sleep?
 Here’s a really helpful infographic that I found on Fitandfrenzy!

 There’s always that one task that you’re avoiding.
 It’s probably the one causing you the most stress or the one that takes the most effort to complete.
 Do this task first.
 Often, this one task is causing you to procrastinate on all of your other tasks as well.
 When you’ve completed it, you’ll feel much less stressed and ready to tackle the easier tasks!